tekr-io/lukaz-reference/source/includes/main.md

 # Authentication

-## Authenticate User
+lukaz uses API keys to allow access to the API.
+You can create a new API key on the <a href="https://lukaz.ai/settings" target="_blank">settings</a> page under security options.

+lukaz expects for the API key to be included in all API requests to the server in a header that looks like the following:

+`x-api-key: <API_KEY>`

-> Send a valid API key in the Authorization header for every request:
+> Send a valid API key in the header for every request:

 ```bash
 curl "https://<BASE_URL>/getUser" \